atti0127/AURORA/README.md

 # AURORA: Training-Free Audio-Visual Routing for Mask Refinement and Reliability Assessment

-Training-free query routing, mask refinement, and prediction re-scoring for audio-visual instance segmentation.
+AURORA is an inference-time method that uses frame-level predictions to refine video-level masks and re-score their confidence through query routing, mask refinement, and reliability estimation.

 This repository contains the original **AVISM**, **ACVIS**, and **H2S** code with AURORA integrated directly.